libremfg/rhize-docs/content/concepts/architecture/eda.md

 The benefits of an Event-Driven Architecture include:

-- **Scalability:** EDA can easily scale since new components can be added to the system by simply subscribing to relevant events on the event bus.
+- **Scalability:** {{< abbr "eda" >}} can easily scale since new components can be added to the system by simply subscribing to relevant events on the event bus.

 - **Decoupling:** By decoupling event producers and consumers through the event bus, components become more independent, making the system more flexible and adaptable to changes.

 - **Modularity:** Different parts of the system can be developed and updated independently as long as they adhere to the events they produce and consume.

-- **Real-time Responsiveness:** EDA enables real-time processing and reaction to events, which is crucial for systems requiring quick responses to changing conditions.
+- **Real-time Responsiveness:** {{< abbr "eda" >}} enables real-time processing and reaction to events, which is crucial for systems requiring quick responses to changing conditions.

 - **Flexibility:** It allows for easier integration of new functionalities, third-party services, and external systems without disrupting the existing architecture.

-Event-Driven Architecture is commonly used in various domains, including but not limited to, microservices architectures, internet of things (IoT) systems, financial trading platforms, and real-time analytics applications.
+{{< abbr "eda" >}} is commonly used in various domains, including microservice architectures, internet of things (IoT) systems, financial trading platforms, and real-time analytics applications.
 It's particularly useful in scenarios where asynchronous communication, flexibility, and responsiveness are critical.

-## The 4 Patterns of EDA:
+## The 4 Patterns of EDA

 1. **Event Notification:** Systems publish events when interesting things happen.
 Other systems can subscribe to those event notifications to determine if they need to take subsequent action.
    - positives: Greater Decoupling, Reduced Load on Source